 GFI is working to build “a world where alternative proteins are no longer alternative.”
 To that end, GFI:

-- Conducts and advances scientific, open-access research in food technology and plant- and cell-based alternatives to animal products like meat and dairy.
+- Conducts and advances scientific, open-access research in food technology, including plant-based and cultivated alternatives to animal products like meat, dairy, eggs, and seafood.

 - Engages in policy work focused on procuring public (government) funding for alternative protein research and advocating for the fair regulation and labelling of alternative proteins.

-- Animal Charity Evaluators has listed GFI as a top charity: “The main interventions used by GFI (research, policy work, and corporate outreach) are likely to be highly effective in strengthening the animal advocacy movement and increasing the availability of animal-free products.
+- Animal Charity Evaluators lists GFI as a top charity: “The main interventions used by GFI (research, policy work, and corporate outreach) are likely to be highly effective in strengthening the animal advocacy movement and increasing the availability of animal-free products.”

-At Giving What We Can, we focus on the effectiveness
+At Giving What We Can, we focus on the cost-effectiveness

 of an organisation’s work — what the organisation is actually doing, whether their programs are making a big difference, and how far your dollar goes when you donate.
 See why a charity’s overhead costs aren't the full impact story